ALASdoo/wedoqa_com/content/home/about.md

 title = ""
 +++
-## What sets us apart

-Our team consists of skilled and dedicated people with an extensive domain of knowledge.
-Our core principles are preciseness, reliability, and privacy of customer data.
-What really sets us apart are weekly brainstorming sessions where we include persons who are not part of the project to provide valuable input.
-We also employ non-IT personnel to get feedback on how regular users see the product and what problems they may face while using it, to prevent a non-user-friendly experience and rough start with end-users.
-Profound testing is imperative!

-We can jump into the project at any phase of the product development lifecycle because our team has amazing communication skills.
-Our company has several years of experience working with Startups.

-Improve the product quality with us and make sure that you get exactly what you need.
+## The WeDoQA Difference

+You have countless options of PM and QA providers to choose from, so you might be wondering what sets WeDoQA apart from the crowd.
+For starters, we pride ourselves in our Communication, Precision, Reliability, Consumer Privacy, and Uncompromised Quality.
+Our team is comprised of tenured and trained industry experts who remain on the cutting edge of all industry developments.
+While we test for technical specs and compliance, we seek out non-IT input during weekly brainstorming sessions with everyday users who test your software.
+The insights they deliver take your project to the next level, ensuring an intuitive, user-friendly, and valuable product.
+This is where we really shine!
+We understand that project plans change which is why we can test or take over project management at every stage of the development cycle.
+We can start from scratch or jump in when you hit a rough patch.
+With our dedication to clear communication we know the questions to ask to hit the ground running.
+We work with start-ups on their proprietary software and apps, provide third-party testing for developers, help established corporations elevate their project outcomes, and consult and test any type of software to ensure quality, compliance, function, and positive user-experience.
+Last but certainly not least, we have an in-house Selenium framework which we discuss the benefits of below.

 ## Our in house Selenium framework

-We provide commercial Selenium support as well as have our in house Selenium framework to quickly start up new projects without a need for a long setup time.
-For more effective test maintenance, Page Object Structure design pattern is applied in our test automation process.
-We constantly improve and customize our Selenium framework for diverse types of projects in order to speed up test script writing and save valuable time.
-Here is what is currently supported:
+We provide commercial Selenium support but also have an in-house Selenium framework that empowers us to get your project up and running with speed and ease.
+To optimize testing, we implement the Page Object Model to automate our process.
+Our in-house framework is designed for a diverse range of projects.
+It empowers us to speed up script test writing saving valuable time.
+As an in-house framework, we are constantly customizing and improving its efficiency and function.

-* Java based application
+* Java-based application
 * Ant or Maven build and dependency management
 * TestNG or JUnit test frameworks
 * Parallel test run
-* Custom made and well tested wait methods
+* Custom made and well-tested wait methods
 * IE, Edge, Chrome and Firefox support
 * Customizable report generation
 * Screenshots and logging
 * UI verification against database or API
 * TestRail integration
-* Load testing using Amazon AWS, Jmeter and Selenium
+* Load testing using Amazon AWS, JMeter and Selenium